dokipen/bitten/README.txt

 ------------

 Bitten is written in Python, so make sure that you have Python installed.
-You'll need Python 2.4 or later.
+You'll need Python 2.4 or later for running build slave, while the Trac plugin (master) should still work using Python 2.3.
 Also, make sure that setuptools (http://peak.telecommunity.com/DevCenter/setuptools), version 0.6a2 or later, is installed.